Erectile Dysfunction / Buspirone Erectile Dysfunction

 1. Helps Reverse SSRI-Induced Sexual Dysfunction

 Buspirone can reverse sexual side effects caused by SSRIs and other antidepressants.[1]These medicines often lower sex drive, make arousal difficult, or cause erection and orgasm problems.
 Adding buspirone can help ease these issues without stopping the antidepressant itself.
 It works by gently balancing serotonin, a brain chemical that often becomes “too active,” and can shut down sexual desire and arousal, which is the main cause of SSRI-induced sexual dysfunction.
 Over time, buspirone helps bring these signals back to normal, making sexual response more natural again.
+Unlike medications like sildenafil or tadalafil that act directly on blood flow, buspirone works on the brain’s sexual-arousal pathways, which is why it may be particularly useful for people whose ED is connected to SSRIs or anxiety rather than circulation.

 2. Improves Sexual Response